Research into treating bowel cancer

 A newer type of surgery called keyhole (or laparoscopic) surgery is carried out by making small cuts in your abdomen (tummy), and putting surgical instruments and a camera through these holes to do the operation.
 We know that keyhole surgery is as good as standard surgery for removing and curing bowel cancer.
 The EnROL trial is looking to see if people who have keyhole surgery recover quicker from their operation and have fewer complications, such as infections.

 The ROLARR trial is looking at using a robotic system for keyhole surgery to remove cancer of the back passage (rectal cancer).
 The trial wants to find out if robotic assisted keyhole surgery is as good as, or better than, standard keyhole surgery for removing rectal cancers.
+This trial has now closed and we are waiting for the results.

 The GLISTEN study is looking at a substance called 5-ALA which can show if bowel cancer has spread to the lymph nodes.
 The 5-ALA makes cancer cells glow red under a blue light.
 The people taking part in this study are having keyhole surgery to remove the cancer.
 The aim of the study is to find the best dose of 5-ALA to use.
 This means the lowest dose that makes bowel cancer and any spread to the lymph nodes glow red under a blue light during surgery.